ardimirzaei/ispw2022-abm-workshop/_episodes/04-casestudy1.md

 > >
 > > **Scenario 2:** We cannot move our pharmacy from its current location (Australian pharmacy location rules)
 > >
-> > - For these scenarios how is revenue affected?
 > {: .solution}
 >
-> - Speculate what would happen if they were free to move and free to set their prices.

 {: .challenge}

 > ## Group discussion
-> Try to see how stores behave differently when they are either prohibited from moving or changing their prices.
-> Try increasing the number of stores.
-Examine how they behave differently and watch which ones are the most successful.
-What patterns emerge?
+> - For these scenarios how is revenue affected?
 >
+> - Speculate what would happen if they were free to move and free to set their prices.
 >
 {: .discussion}